Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 3: Get Up and Move

-Maybe your table doesn't have the best background for your subject.
+Maybe your table doesn’t have the best background for your subject.
 So look around the restaurant and find a better location.
-It could be due to the lighting or to have a better background.
-Some restaurants are actually including areas that are great for photos because they want to have you feature their food on Instagram.
+It could be due to the lighting or having a better background.
+Some restaurants actually include areas that are great for photos because they want to have you feature their food on Instagram.

 Home Studio Food Photography